Sign In Register

 Is Gray a Good Place to Live?

-Based on current data, Gray receives an overall livability score of 4.7 out of 5.0, earning a grade of A+.
-Key strengths include above-average household incomes, low unemployment, a highly educated population, a low poverty rate.
-Gray stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Gray receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low unemployment, low crime rates, a highly educated population.
+Gray offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs